 It seems that a few salty drops can help speed up the healing of wounds, scrapes, and burns.

 One study revealed that sweat glands contain four different varieties of stem cell populations, and these stem cells possess distinct regenerative capabilities that allow them to speed up wound healing.

 Breaking a sweat

 Now that you’ve read up on the benefits of sweating, here are our favorite ways to get our sweat glands working.

-Another great way to induce sweating are saunas as they are the perfect way to open up those blocked pores.
-Aside from a great spa treatment, these warm rooms have also been linked to a number of benefits that include a reduced risk of a stroke.
+Another great way to induce sweating is saunas as they are the perfect way to open up those blocked pores.
+Aside from great spa treatments, these warm rooms have also been linked to a number of benefits that include a reduced risk of a stroke.

 Sweating is not that bad, yet excessive sweating is a cause for concern.
 Hyperhidrosis is a condition whereby individuals sweat 4-5 times more than what an average person does.
-This condition can be caused by a thyroid condition, medication, genetics or even an infection.
+The condition can be caused by a thyroid condition, medication, genetics, or even an infection.

 It’s important to consult your medical practitioner if you believe that your sweating has become excessive.

 Want to Know More?

 Red heads are often admired for their shiny, fiery locks but what exactly results in them possessing a trait that naturally presents itself in only 2% of the population?
 Click here to uncover the mysterious DNA of redheads.